Five Italian Tourists Die in Maldives Cave Diving Accident, Search Suspended

 Key Facts

-- Five tourists died during a diving accident in the Maldives.
+- Five tourists, including a professor and her daughter, died during a scuba diving accident in the Maldives.

-- The University of Genoa stated that the victims included a marine biology professor, her daughter, and two young researchers.
+- The University of Genoa reported the victims included a marine biology professor, her daughter, and two young researchers.

-- Italy reported the incident happened at a depth of 50 meters.
+- Italy stated the incident happened at a depth of 50 meters, and Maldivian rescuers have so far found one body.

 What Happened